Service Leaders Network™

 Collaboration for Value

-At its heart are “Collaborative Projects”, i.e. projects undertaken by members working together.
-Not only does collaboration enhance individual performance.
-But with the right facilitation and guidance the business outcomes of collaborative projects usually far exceed what would have been accomplished by members working individually -thus ensuring returns that are a multiple of the required investment.
+At its heart are “Experience Exchange” workshops -key for members to make the most out of each others’ expertise, experience, and insights.
+“Collaborative Projects” -projects undertaken by members working together to solve a common problem or enhance performance- are the next step and involve co-development or application of tools and methods and sharing of results.
+Companies collaborating on such projects are non-competing and sign confidentiality agreements.
+Not only do exchange and collaboration enhance individual performance.
+But with the right facilitation and guidance the business outcomes usually far exceed what would have been accomplished by members working on their own -while the costs are far lower -thus ensuring returns that are a multiple of the required investment.

-But the Service Leaders Network offers further benefits: It unlocks a growing knowledge base of research, benchmarks and best practice methodologies.
-It provides opportunities for networking and organizes events with acknowledged thought leaders on key service management topics, business and technology trends.
+And the Service Leaders Network offers further benefits: It provides access to benchmarking exercises, and it unlocks a growing knowledge base of research and best-practice methodologies.
+It provides opportunities for networking and organizes events with global thought leaders on key service management topics, business and technology trends.

 Members also gain fast and easy access to experts and specialists.
-Whether for business coaching, training and support or to provide rapid insight and validation: As and when it is required.
+Whether for problem-solving, fast insights, validation of ideas, business coaching, or training: As and when it is required.

 Service Leaders Network: Collaborate to Compete